Boeing nominates former U.N. ambassador Haley to join its board

 If elected by Boeing shareholders, she would help guide the future of the largest U.S. exporter, with a network of suppliers across the United States and the world.

-Haley’s nomination comes as Boeing grapples with a major decision: whether to launch an all-new jetliner known as NMA, a mid-sized plane that would serve a niche market falling between narrow- and wide-body aircraft.
+Haley’s nomination comes as Boeing grapples with a major decision: whether to launch an all-new jetliner known as NMA, a midsize plane that would serve a niche market falling between narrow- and wide-body aircraft.

-Boeing has said it would make a final launch decision in 2020 on the new program, which is expected to reshape competition with arch rival Airbus SE.
+Boeing has said it would make a final launch decision in 2020 on the new program, which is expected to define competition with archrival Airbus SE.

-Haley, 47, is the first female governor of South Carolina, and a three-term legislator in the South Carolina House of Representatives.
+Haley, 47, is the first female governor of South Carolina and a three-term legislator in the South Carolina House of Representatives.

+Boeing has long held close ties to the U.S. government.
+Current Chief Executive Dennis Muilenburg serves on the U.S. Export Council, and acting U.S. Defense Secretary Pat Shanahan is a former senior Boeing executive, who spent 31 years with the company.

+In a press release, Muilenburg praised Haley’s record in government and industry partnership.

-Reporting by Ankit Ajmera in Bengaluru and Tracy Rucinski in Dallas; Editing by Shounak Dasgupta and Jeffrey Benkoe
+Reporting by Ankit Ajmera in Bengaluru and Tracy Rucinski in Dallas; additional reporting by Andrea Shalal in Berlin; editing by Shounak Dasgupta, Jeffrey Benkoe and Jonathan Oatis